3-K

 Family Child Care (Home Based Programs)

-Applicants receive offers to 3-K programs at Family Child Care programs in the following order:
+Applicants receive offers to 3-K at Family Child Care programs in the following order:

 1. Children currently enrolled at the Family Child Care program